No updates at this time.

 The Florida fighting conch, Strombus alatus, is the smallest conch in the Touch Tank but may be the fiercest.
 It is named for the aggressive battles between males over breeding.
 Males fight using their long, trunk-like proboscis, and the winner of the sparring match gets to mate with the female.
 Fortunately, they are peaceful herbivores the rest of the time.

-florida fighting conch
+photo of a florida fighting conch

 Horse Conch